-PA Lottery Sells Powerball Ticket Worth $1 Million in Montgomery County
+PA Lottery Cash 5 Ticket Worth $700,000 Sold in Berks County

-The retailer, Giant Food Store, 1824 Ridge Pike, Royersford, will receive a $5,000 bonus for selling the winning ticket.
+The retailer will receive a $5,000 bonus for selling a winning ticket.

-Lottery officials cannot confirm the identity of the winner until the prize is claimed and the ticket is validated.
-Pennsylvania Lottery Powerball winners have one year from the drawing date to claim prizes.
+Lottery officials cannot confirm the identities of the winners until the prizes are claimed and the tickets are validated.
+Cash 5 winners have one year from the drawing date to claim prizes.

-The Lottery encourages the holder of the winning ticket to sign the back of the ticket, call the Lottery at 717-702-8146 and file a claim at any of Lottery’s seven area offices or at Lottery headquarters in Middletown, Dauphin County.
+The Lottery encourages each holder of a winning ticket to sign the back of the ticket, call the Lottery at 717-702-8146 and file a claim at any of Lottery’s seven area offices or at Lottery headquarters in Middletown, Dauphin County.

 Claims may be filed Monday through Friday from 8:30 a.m. to 4:30 p.m. at area offices and from 8 a.m. to 4 p.m. at headquarters.